revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-16. List drawbacks and benefits of SPA _or_ List the advantages and disadvantages of SPA
+16.List drawbacks and benefits of SPA _or_ List the advantages and disadvantages of SPA

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)